Skip to content

 The construction of the Olympieion of Greece began as early as 550 BC but was not completed until the reign of Emperor Hadrian in the 2nd century A.D.

-Of the 104 massive columns, 15 columns remain today as a reminder of its former glory.
+Of the 104 massive columns, 15 remain today as a reminder of its former glory.
 It would be a waste to make it to Athens without visiting the Olympieion of Greece; the majestic building will blow you away with its beauty.

 6-Byzantine Museum